emberjs/website/source/blog/2018-10-26-the-ember-times-issue-70.md

 Be kind,

-Jen Weber, Chris Ng, Jessica Jordan, and the Learning Team
+Jen Weber, Chris Ng, Amy Lam, Jessica Jordan, and the Learning Team